Pink sea fan survey

 is one of the densest areas for sea fans in the whole of the UK.

-We are gradually recording its extent and have recommended the area
+We are gradually recording its extent and the site has now been

 the presence of sea fan nudibranchs throughout the range